 Adapted from Qi Mail™ Acufinder.com 909 N. Sepulveda Blvd., 11th Flr El Segundo, CA 90245 USA

 We are pleased to announce the completion of our two part video series “Introduction to Chinese Medicine!”

-Based on the lecture series of the same name and inspired by the positive feedback and encouragement that we received from attendees at our classroom sessions, the series offers a brief introduction to some of the foundational concepts and methods of classical Chinese medicine in a readily accessible and entertaining slideshow format.
+Based on the lecture series of the same name and inspired by the positive feedback and encouragement that we received from attendees at our classroom sessions, the series offers a brief introduction to some of the basic themes and methods of classical Chinese medicine in a readily accessible and entertaining slideshow format.

 To access these videos, please click here.